decentralized-identity/trustdidweb-v03/spec/specification.md

       error.
 3. Remove from the first [[ref: DID log entry]] the data integrity proof.
 4. Replace the `entryHash` value with the placeholder literal "`{SCID}`"
-4. Treat the rsulting log entry as a string and do a text replacement of the `scid` from the first step with the literal string `{SCID}`.
+4. Treat the resulting log entry as a string and do a text replacement of the `scid` from the first step with the literal string `{SCID}`.
 5. Execute the hashing process defined in the generation defined above to generate the value `calculatedSCID`.